Drug information provided by: Micromedex

 If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself or your child a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.

-This medicine is available in two forms: a vial (glass container) or a prefilled syringe.
-The prefilled syringe is the only form you can use at home.
+This medicine is available in 3 forms: a vial (glass container), a prefilled syringe, or ClickJect™ autoinjector.
+The prefilled syringe and ClickJect™ autoinjector are the dosage forms you can use at home.

-If the medicine in the prefilled syringe has changed color, or if you see particles in it, do not use it.
+If the medicine in the prefilled syringe or ClickJect™ autoinjector has changed color, or if you see particles in it, do not use it.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.